 ** Site of the Month Dec 2014 **

 Abel Beth Maacah is an important Canaanite and Israelite city in the northern part of Israel, situated on a large mound.
+It guarded the northern entrance to the valley of Lake Huleh, as Hazor guarded the southern entrance.
 This was the city where Sheba son of Bichri has hidden during his mutiny against king David.
 Abel was destroyed twice – by the Syrians in the 9th Century and by the Assyrians in the 8th Century BC.
 New excavations started in 2013 have started to unravel its secrets.

 Location and map:

 Tel Abel Beth Maachah is located in the Upper Galilee, between Kfar Giladi and Metula.
 The ruins of the ancient city are located on a high oval shaped mound.
 The northern section of the mound rises to the height of 414m (1360ft) above sea level, while the lower but longer southern section is only 368m (1207ft) high.